thinkb4/a-walk-in-graphql/lessons/day_05/day_05.md

 - No common fields are declared
 - Provides for no guaranteed fields between Object Types listed in a Union type
 - Object types not aware of unions containing them.
-- Being an abstract type implies disambiguation happening at runtime on your resolvers (depending on the technology but usually achieved as Interfaces do, e.g `__resolveType(...)`).
+- Being an abstract type implies disambiguation happening at runtime on your resolvers (depending on the technology but usually achieved as Interfaces do, e.g. `__resolveType(...)`).

 ### Declaring a Union: